SalesforceCommerceCloud/commerce-sdk/docs/vscode.md

 }
 ```

-To read more about debugging in VSCODE you can view that here: https://code.visualstudio.com/docs/editor/debugging
+See [Debugging](https://code.visualstudio.com/docs/editor/debugging) for details on debugging in VSCODE.